 Team spirit will evoke by successfully attaining goals in “weathering tests”.
 That teams after their trials exuberantly would party is wrongly interpreted as a condition for team spirit.
 Team members will become supportive only after overcoming an obstacle.

 - We have a certain impression that important decisions in one’s life are taken consciously.

-However, biologic research shows that important decisions are taken unconsciously, but that nevertheless our brains invent acceptable explanations regarding the token decisions (Terrence J. Sejnowski).
-Also, people don’t behave in a way because they are so-and-so, but make conclusions about what they are by observing their own behavior (Timothy D. Wilson).
+However, biologic research shows that important decisions are taken unconsciously, but that nevertheless, our brains invent acceptable explanations regarding token decisions (Terrence J. Sejnowski).
+Also, people don’t behave in a way because they are so-and-so but make conclusions about what they are by observing their own behaviour (Timothy D. Wilson).
 Traditionally, psychological problems come from the inner part of the clients.
-However, self-perception theory perspective suggests that people derive their inner feelings or abilities from their external behaviors.
+However, self-perception theory perspective suggests that people derive their inner feelings or abilities from their external behaviours.
 We don’t do who we are, but we are what we do.